-- The Authority's deficit increased to \$249.7 million or 11% during the year ended June 30, 2021, as compared to the prior fiscal year ending June 30, 2020. - For the year ended June 30, 2021, the Authority reported an increase in net rental income of \$5.1 million as compared to the prior fiscal year.
-All rent receivable other than those amounts subsequently collected after June 30, 2021 are reserved as uncollectible. - The Authority's operating loss increased from approximately \$76.6 million for the fiscal year ended June 30, 2020 to an operating loss of \$93.5 million for the year ended June 30, 2021. - The Authority's non-operating expenses decreased from \$245.9 million for the fiscal year ended June 30, 2020 to \$156.2 million for the fiscal year ended June 30, 2021. - Over the past decade, the Commonwealth has been in a midst of a profound fiscal and economic crisis, the culmination of many years of significant governmental deficits, an economic recession that has persisted since 2006, prior liquidity challenges, a high unemployment rate, population decline, and high levels of debt and pension obligations.
-On May 5, 2017, the Financial Oversight and Management Board for Puerto Rico (the Oversight Board), at the request of the Governor of the Commonwealth of Puerto Rico, commenced a Title III case for the Commonwealth.
-Thereafter, on September 27, 2019, the Oversight Board, at the request of the Governor, commenced a Title III case for the Authority. - As further discussed in Note 18 to the basic financial statement, on January 18, 2022, the Title III Court confirmed the Commonwealth Plan of Adjustment.
-33On March 15, 2022 (the Effective Date), the Commonwealth and the Authority each emerged from their Title III cases.
+- Debt from lines of credit (\$137.4 million), bonds (\$3,944.8 million), insurers (\$157.1 million) and other miscellaneous settlements and write-offs (\$1,078.4 million) for a total of \$5,317.7 million were discharged on March 15, 2022 as part of the implementation of PBA's debt restructuring plan approved under PROMESA. - The Authority's net position as of June 30, 2022 was \$2.6 billion which represents an increase of \$5.1 billion or 204%, as compared with the prior fiscal year deficit of \$2.5 billion. - For the year ended June 30, 2022, the Authority reported a decrease in rental and lease income of \$.343 million as compared to the prior fiscal year.
+All rent and lease receivable other than those amounts subsequently collected after June 30, 2022 are reserved as uncollectible. - The Authority's operating loss increased from approximately \$93.5 million for the fiscal year ended June 30, 2021 to an operating loss of \$135.9 million for the year ended June 30, 2022. - The Authority's non-operating revenues (expenses) decreased from (\$156.2) million for the fiscal year ended June 30, 2021 to (\$136.3) million for the fiscal year ended June 30, 2022. - As further discussed in Note 16 to the basic financial statement, on January 18, 2022, the Title III Court confirmed the Commonwealth Plan of Adjustment.
+On March 15, 2022 (the Effective Date), the Commonwealth and the Authority each emerged from their Title III cases.
 On the Effective Date, the Commonwealth Plan of Adjustment was consummated and became effective.
-As of the Effective Date, the Commonwealth Plan of Adjustment eliminated PBA's bonds and reduced the Commonwealth's total funded debt obligations from approximately \$34.3 billion of prepetition debt to only approximately \$7.4 billion, representing a total debt reduction of 78%.
-This debt reduction will also reduce the Commonwealth's maximum annual debt service (inclusive of COFINA debt service) from approximately \$4.2 billion to \$1.15 billion, representing a total debt service reduction of 73%.
-This significant reduction in total debt and annual debt service payments provides a path for the Commonwealth's future economic growth and alleviates the historical budgetary constraints that caused doubt as to whether the Oversight Board would approve the future financing needs of the Authority. - Notwithstanding the budgetary constraints and historical liquidity risks faced by the Commonwealth and the Authority, and other circumstances existing on June 30, 2021, based on subsequent events that remedied the Commonwealth's financial condition and addressed its liabilities, management does not believe there is

-• substantial doubt about the Authority's ability to continue as a going concern as of the date of these basic financial statements.
+As of the Effective Date, the Commonwealth Plan of Adjustment eliminated PBA's bonds and reduced the Commonwealth's total funded debt obligations from \$5,317,703,106 to zero, representing a total debt reduction of 100%.
+This debt reduction will also reduce the Commonwealth's maximum annual debt service (inclusive of COFINA debt service), representing a total debt service reduction of 100%.
+This significant reduction in total debt and annual debt service payments provides a path for the Commonwealth's future economic growth and alleviates the historical budgetary constraints that caused doubt as to whether the Oversight Board would approve the future financing needs of the Authority. - Notwithstanding the budgetary constraints and historical liquidity risks faced by the Commonwealth and the Authority, and other circumstances existing on June 30, 2022, based on subsequent events that remedied the Commonwealth's financial condition and addressed its liabilities, management does not believe there is substantial doubt about the Authority's ability to continue as a going concern as of the date of these basic financial statements.